-Check the label on the RAM stick you want to use and note type and size, then do one of the following:
+Check the label on the RAM stick you want to use and note the type and size, then do one of the following:

-There are other options, for example, if you cannot access the machine itself to check the RAM stick labels, or the Operating System will not book.
+There are other options, for example, if you cannot access the machine itself to check the RAM stick labels, or the Operating System will not boot.
 One option is to check the RAM information in the machine's BIOS.

-One you have determined compatibility you can start troubleshooting, for example, by removing all RAM sticks from the machine and snapping in your RAM stick and testing (make your your RAM stick is in good working order first).
+One you have determined compatibility you can start troubleshooting, for example, by removing all RAM sticks from the machine and snapping in your RAM stick and testing (make sure your RAM stick is in good working order first).

 Hard Disk Drives are also useful to have as spares.
 Again there are lots of different types and sizes for desktop and laptop models.